KaiCYu/tinychat/tinychat/README.md

 app up and running is to cd into this directory in your terminal window, then
 run:

-    python -m SimpleHTTPServer 8080 or
+    python -m SimpleHTTPServer 8000 or
     python3 -m http.server

 This will start a basic web server serving the contents of this directory on your machine.
-You can then see index.html at localhost:8080 or localhost:8000.
+You can then see index.html at localhost:8000.

 If you'd rather serve your app for development in a different way, go for it.